 Builds Trust

 Good usability is essentially the digital extension of a company’s customer service offering.
-When a user is able to accomplish their intended tasks as a result of high usability, they will return on a regular basis, and more than likely, will even purchase more per sale.
+When a user is able to accomplish their intended tasks as a result of high usability, they will return on a regular basis and, more than likely will even purchase more per sale.
 Overall, the delivery of sustained optimized usability leads to a highly satisfied user and repeat business.

 Reinforces the Brand